Why Horsepower Is More Than Just a Number

 Horsepower is one of the most misunderstood yet widely used terms in automotive performance.
 People often associate it with speed alone—assuming more horsepower automatically means a faster car.
 While that is partially true, the real meaning of horsepower goes much deeper.

-In engineering terms, horsepower is a unit of power, which measures how quickly work is done.
+In engineering terms, horsepower is a unit of power that measures how quickly work is done.
 It does not describe force alone, and it does not describe speed alone—it combines both into a single measurable value.
 This is why horsepower is so important in cars, motorcycles, aircraft, and even industrial machines.

 To understand horsepower properly, you need to understand a simple idea: